hawk/lux/doc/lux.md

   - Concurrency
   - Port programs
-  - Built-in regular expressions (re)
+  - Built-in regular expresssions (re)
   - Timers

 Lux is written as an escript which can be installed as stand-alone